std::regex

 When creating our pattern using the std::regex

-constructor accepts a second argument.
+constructor, we can provide a second argument.
 This is where we can pass flags that modify the behavior of our expression.
 Most of these flags are for advanced use cases that we won’t cover here.

-However, there is one exception: std::regex::icase
+However, there is one that is simple to understand and commonly useful: std::regex::icase

 std::regex Pattern{"hello", std::regex::icase};

-Below, we do a search for hello
+Below, we search for hello

 .
 Our string doesn’t contain hello